 |Prolonged excess of caffeine|

 |Long-term inadequate intake|

 |Other drugs (theofylline, aminophylline, caffeine, verapamil, amphotericin B, ampicillin, cerbenicillin, high-dose penicillin, amphetamin, aminoglykosides)|

 |Renal tubular disorders (distal renal tubular acidosis, Bartter syndrome, Gitelman syndrome)|

 The clinical manifestations of hypokalemia include gastrointestinal hypomotility or ileus, muscle weakness or cramping.

 The most dangerous aspect of hypokalemia is the risk of ECG changes (QT prolongation, appearance of U waves that may mimic atrial flutter, T-wave flattening, or ST-segment depression) resulting in potentially lethal cardiac dysrhythmia.
-The pro-arrhythmic risk of hypokalemia is significantly increased when hypokalemia occurrs simultaneously with other pro-arrhythmic setting (table 2).
+The pro-arrhythmic risk of hypokalemia is significantly increased when hypokalemia occurs simultaneously with other pro-arrhythmic settings (Table 2).

 Table 2: Diseases / Situations Potentially Contributing to the Pro-Arrhythmic Risk of Hypokalemia.

 |Antiarrhythmic drugs class I or III|